urbanairship/passtools-api/README.md

 ## Overview

 The PassTools API enables you to easily create/update Apple's PassBook passes (simply called _passes_ in our system).
+If you are not yet familiar with PassBook, please start [there](https://developer.apple.com/passbook/)

 You can code directly to the APIs or use the existing client SDKs we have in the following languages:
 * [Java](https://github.com/tello/passtools-java)